textpattern/textpattern.github.io/development/index.md

 Understanding how plugins are loaded, also shows how you can write “on demand” and “up front” plugins, which were mentioned earlier.
-Defining a function will make it available as a tag in Textpattern *pages* and *forms*.
+Defining a function will make it available as a tag in Textpattern Page templates and Form templates.
 Whereas any code that is outside of any function/class definition will be executed right away.
 You can check for Request-Variables and initiate some action and `exit;` the execution of the script (for example to serve images or other binary data from within